zhmcclient/python-zhmcclient/docs/appendix.rst

   Storage Adapter
      Short term for an :term:`Adapter` for attaching storage.

+  Storage Group
+     A grouping entity for a set of FCP or ECKD (=FICON) :term:`storage volumes <storage volume>`.
+A storage group can be attached to a :term:`partition` which will cause its storage volumes to be attached to the partition.

+     Storage Group objects exist only when the "dpm-storage-management" feature is enabled on the CPC.
+     For details, see section :ref:`Storage Groups`.

   Storage Port
      Short term for a :term:`Port` of a :term:`Storage Adapter`.

+  Storage Volume
+     An FCP or ECKD (=FICON) storage volume defined in context of a :term:`storage group`.
+The life cycle of a storage volume includes being defined but not :term:`fulfilled <fulfillment>`, being fulfilled but not attached, and finally being attached to a :term:`partition`.

+     Storage Volume objects exist only when the "dpm-storage-management" feature is enabled on the CPC.
+     For details, see section :ref:`Storage Groups`.

   vHBA
      Synonym for :term:`HBA`.
 In this resource model, HBAs are always